uber/kraken/README.md

 The problem Kraken is trying to solve is slightly different with what BitTorrent was designed for.
-Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpreditable environment, so it needs to punish bad behaviors and tries to preserve more copies of scarce data.
+Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpredictable environment, so it needs to punish bad behaviors and tries to preserve more copies of scarce data.

 Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we